BOOK REVIEWS – What Readers Say about PURITANS, PLAGUES, AND PROMISES

 I am one of several genealogists who researched the Cole, Clark, and Collier families as thoroughly as possible over the years, based on documents then available.
 In his rigorously researched new book (Puritans, Plagues, and Promises), the author reveals new historic facts that tied off many loose in ends that stymied others.
 A well-organized and scholarly work, it is nonetheless easily understandable, offering a fascinating “read”.
 It will certainly be of great value to anyone interested in the period of the Puritan Migration and early American history.
 Cole has made a valuable contribution to the field of genealogical study by expanding what is known of three notable families and conditions endured by early New England settlers.
 David Charles Cole, author, The Cole Family in America, published in 2007.

-Well, I read it!
-Even knowing most of the story, I found it to be a gripping read.
+I found it to be a gripping read.
 You have achieved a style that I did not think was possible.
 My overwhelming reaction is what a privilege and honour it is to be associated with your project and indeed the final product.
 I hadn’t realized how extensively you were also reading around the subject.
 Nicola Waddington, Archives Alive, Canterbury, England – Nicola has been the author’s research partner for eight years.
 Without her valuable expertise, many of the findings would not have been possible.